The Neighbourhood Play System is an exciting approach to urban play design that places the key stakeholder – tamariki – at the centre of the process.

 Play can happen anywhere – it is not confined to playgrounds.
 Tamariki can play in neighbours’ front gardens, on footpaths, streets, and in parks, reserves and alleyways.
 And, like everyone else, tamariki need safe and clean streets, access to green space, clean air, things to do, the ability to get around, the freedom to see friends and somewhere to call home.

-NPS lets us explore an entire neighbourhood for potential play opportunities – through the eyes of tamariki and whānau who live, work and play in the community – and plan, design and provide sustainable, quality play opportunities and play spaces in neighbourhoods.
+The Neighbourhood Play System lets us explore an entire neighbourhood for potential play opportunities – through the eyes of tamariki and whānau who live, work and play in the community – and plan, design and provide sustainable, quality play opportunities and play spaces in neighbourhoods.

-NPS blueprint and approach
+Neighbourhood Play System blueprint and approach

 - A school and neighbourhood mapping exercise to identify play spaces, play locations and soft infrastructure (such as drinking fountains, seating areas).